Best Phones for Kids in 2019

 Creating a safe environment for your child on their new phone can be complicated, with different instructions for everything from apps and games to messaging and email platforms.
 Fortunately, Bark created a handy website called Barkomatic to help you get all of the step-by-step instructions for everything your kid uses — all in one place.
 Remember, when you give your kid a phone, you’re handing over the keys to the entire world.
 Don’t hand it over without evaluating the best parental control options for your family.

 Why You Need to Monitor Your Child’s Smartphone

-Giving your child their first smartphone can revolutionize the way your family communicates and connects online.
+Getting phones for kids can revolutionize the way your family communicates and connects online.
 But it also introduces complex dangers that kids may not be mature enough to recognize.
 Bark’s award-winning service uses advanced machine-learning technology to monitor texts, chat, email, and 24+ social media platforms for signs of potential issues like cyberbullying, adult content, suicidal ideation, sexual predators, and more.